Meetings

 School Health Screening

-Sequim Valley lions Club performs vision and audio screening in our elementary and middle schools.
+Sequim Valley Lions Club performs vision and audio screening in our elementary and middle schools.
+Besides a valuable time saving service, it is a lot of fun for our Lions.

-We recieved a multi- club grant from Lions International to purchase the equipment and work with the other five clubes to screen all of the schools in our zone
+We received a multi-club grant from Lions International to purchase the equipment and work with the other five clubs to screen all of the schools in our zone

 "Let's Be Frank" Hot Dog Wagon

-Sequim Valley Lions Club has a Hot Dog Wagon as a fundraisor.
+Sequim Valley Lions Club operates our Hot Dog Wagon as a fundraiser.

-Our events are The Sunshine Festival, Sequim Irrigation Festival, Sequim Logging Show, Air Affair Fly-in and car show, and we can be found at The James Centerr for the arts on Tuesdays during the Music in the park series.
+Our events are The Sunshine Festival, Sequim Irrigation Festival, Sequim Logging Show, Air Affair Fly-in and CERT Safety Fair, and we can be found at The James Center for the Arts on Tuesdays during the Music in the park series.

 Sequim Food Bank